japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateStoreProvider.md

 Initializes the state store provider

-Used exclusively when `StateStoreProvider` helper object is requested to <<createAndInit, create and initialize the StateStoreProvider>> for a given <<spark-sql-streaming-StateStoreId.md#, StateStoreId>> (when `StateStore` helper object is requested to <<spark-sql-streaming-StateStore.md#get-StateStore, retrieve a StateStore by ID and version>>)
+Used exclusively when `StateStoreProvider` helper object is requested to <<createAndInit, create and initialize the StateStoreProvider>> for a given [StateStoreId](spark-sql-streaming-StateStoreId.md) (when `StateStore` helper object is requested to [retrieve a StateStore by ID and version](StateStore.md#get-StateStore))

 | stateStoreId
 a| [[stateStoreId]]